 ISL has long-standing partnerships with universities across the United States and Canada.
-In 2015 alone, ISL worked with over 30 universities and colleges to bring faculty and students on a service-learning experience of a lifetime.
+In 2017 alone, ISL worked with over 30 universities and colleges to bring faculty and students on service-learning experiences in Latin America, the Caribbean, and East Africa.

 To support cultural awareness, service-based learning, and sustainable development projects through experiential and responsible volunteer travel programs that inspire lives of local and global service.